estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 ### Amazon RDS

-Estuary recommends creating a [read replica](https://aws.amazon.com/rds/features/read-replicas/) in RDS for use with Flow; however, it's not required.
+Estuary recommends applying the connector to the primary instance, however creating a [read replica](https://aws.amazon.com/rds/features/read-replicas/) in RDS is also possible to use Flow.
-You're able to apply the connector directly to the primary instance if you'd like.

 1. Allow connections between the database and Estuary Flow.
 There are two ways to do this: by granting direct access to Flow's IP or by creating an SSH tunnel.